The Church is Pro-Choice

 First, I want to say that I’m impressed about #3 there.
 I had always heard that the three exceptions were 1. rape, 2. incest, 3. health of the mother.
 The addition of health of the fetus was new to me.
 Second, the term “forcible rape” is a legal term used to differentiate statutory rape from other kinds of rape.
 It does not mean that force was used or that a struggle happened.
 The rape of someone who was passed out is considered “forcible rape” as is the rape of someone who said “no” but then retreated into themselves and did not struggle against his/her attacker.

 I think these exceptions are very merciful.
-Can you imagine forcing a woman or girl who had been through the violating act of rape or incest to then force them through the ordeal of labor childbirth?
-Even if a mother was 100% anesthetized, the face that other people (doctors, nurses, etc) would be completely in charge of her experience/body for a time could be very triggering.
+Can you imagine forcing a woman or girl who had been through the violating act of rape or incest to then force them through the ordeal of labor and childbirth?
+Even if a mother was 100% anesthetized, the fact that other people (doctors, nurses, etc) would be completely in charge of her experience/body for a time could be very triggering.
 It is also merciful that the Church does not expect women to sacrifice their lives for the possibility of a child or for a couple to have to go through the trauma of waiting for a stillbirth or possibly months of waiting for a labor and birth that they know will not mean that they get to decorate a nursery.

 These exceptions are full of the mercy that I imagine Christ has for these women.
 I am so proud to be in a Church that recognizes that these instances are not black/white and that women are people and their quality of life matters.